Feeling Drained? Choose the Right Battery for Your Trolling Motor

 Deep Cycle Batteries

-These batteries can be discharged (or "drained") then recharged back to 100% without negative effects.
+These batteries can be discharged (or "drained") and then recharged back to 100% without negative effects.
 Fun Fact: 12.7 volts is considered full charge on a battery.

 Dual Purpose Batteries